ceefar/InitialETL/readme.md

 through the timestamps (note I recently had surgery hence why I was up so early (because I tend to go to sleep quite early, between 6 and 9pm))

 History
-Edit 19:02:56 SELECT purchase_date, SUM(purchase_amount) AS TotalCustomerSpend FROM CustomerSa…
+Edit 19:02:56 SELECT purchase_date, SUM(purchase_amount) AS TotalCustomerSpend FROM CustomerSa
 Edit 17:56:46 UPDATE `CustomerSalesData` SET `customer_id` = '5632', `purchase_date` = '2020-1… (0.014 s)
 Edit 17:28:06 SELECT purchase_date FROM CustomerSalesData WHERE customer_id = 7365 AND NOT pur…
 Edit 17:27:48 SELECT purchase_date FROM CustomerSalesData WHERE customer_id = 7365 AND NOT pur…